← Back to Blog

 Mashbill: Undisclosed — website describes as “high corn”

 Nose: Not groundbreaking, but pleasant — toffee, a subtle hint of butterscotch, classic oak and vanilla.
 A touch of nuttiness (reminded me of Knob Creek) also comes through.
 Nothing wrong with any of it, nothing that grabs you either.
+There’s none of the tobacco-and-dark-fruit complexity that makes the WhistlePig rye lineup interesting — this nose could belong to any number of 100-proof sourced bourbons in the $50 range.

 Palate: More interesting than the nose.
 It leads with a burst of spice — pepper and cinnamon — then pivots to sweetness: cherries, crème brûlée, toasted marshmallows, and apples with a dash of vanilla.
 The oak is present but surprisingly restrained for a 6-year.
 The spice-to-sweet transition is the best part of this bottle, but it feels like a preview of something better rather than the thing itself.
+If the palate had a third act, this would be a more interesting review.

 Finish: Medium to long, revisiting the highlights from the palate — crème brûlée, cherries, and a lingering spice.
 Balanced, not complex.
 It wraps up cleanly without leaving you reaching for the next sip.
+The finish is the most “WhistlePig” part of the bottle — there’s a faint herbal quality in the exit that hints at the Vermont rye connection — but it’s subtle enough that you’d miss it if you weren’t looking.

 Final Thoughts: This is a competent, smooth, inoffensive bourbon that I’m not rushing to replace.
 At this price point the bourbon market is dense with bottles that do more — and WhistlePig’s own rye lineup is one of the reasons this feels like a step sideways rather than forward.
-It seems like the brand is expanding into bourbon because the category is large, not because they had something to say in it.
-The 10 Year rye says something.
-The PiggyBack mostly just exists.
+If you’re a WhistlePig fan looking for that same rye magic in a bourbon format, it isn’t here.
+Go back to the 10 Year.
+This one is cocktail material, and that’s fine — it just shouldn’t cost what it does relative to what you’re getting neat.

 If You Liked This, Try…

-- WhistlePig 10 Year Single Barrel Rye — The benchmark the PiggyBack doesn’t quite reach.
+• WhistlePig 10 Year Single Barrel Rye — The benchmark the PiggyBack doesn’t quite reach.
 More complex, more character, and a better argument for what WhistlePig is actually good at.
 If you can get into a barrel pick, do it.

-- Bardstown Bourbon Company Origin Series — A better answer to the question the PiggyBack is trying to answer: what can a craft-oriented producer do with bourbon?
+• Bardstown Bourbon Company Origin Series — A better answer to the question the PiggyBack is trying to answer: what can a craft-oriented producer do with bourbon?
 Bardstown distills their own and it shows.

 Rating: Bottom Shelf — Rating system explained